conan-io/docs/creating_packages/define_abi_compatibility.rst

     def package_id(self):
       self.info.requires["MyOtherLib"].full_package_mode()

-  This is the stricter mode.
   Any change to the dependency, including its binary package-id, will in turn produce a new package-id for the consumer package.

   .. code-block:: text